jeonggwwon/jeonggwwon/README.md

 **Tech**: FastAPI, OpenAI API, Search APIs

 **Summary**
-Improved information retrieval quality by introducing **LLM-based query rewriting**
-and implemented answer composition logic using scraped content.
+Designed and implemented core modules for **search quality improvement** in an LLM-based fact-checking pipeline, including **query rewriting, search result evaluation, and answer generation from scraped documents**.

+Focused on identifying where retrieval quality degrades in the pipeline and validating improvements through **model comparison and empirical testing**.

 **Highlights**
-- ✏️ Introduced LLM-based query rewriting and compared retrieval quality with raw queries
-- 🔎 Determined keyword-based retrieval to be more effective and integrated it into the pipeline
+- 🔍 Implemented a **search module** for document collection and integrated it into the MCP pipeline
-- 🧾 Implemented answer generation logic based on scraped content with source references
-- 🔗 Integrated processing flow with downstream scraping and RAG components
+- ✏️ Designed an **LLM-based keyword rewriting module** to improve search relevance before retrieval
+- 📊 Conducted comparative experiments on:
+  - keyword rewriting vs. raw queries
+  - different search strategies and models
+- 🧾 Built an **answer generation module** that summarizes scraped documents provided by downstream components
+- 🧪 Evaluated embedding models, LLM variants, and search configurations to identify trade-offs between quality and latency

 ---